ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 2.2.8 ***
+- NEW: Added new API chThdExitS() in order to allow atomic operations on thead exit.
 - FIX: The function chThdExit() triggers an error on shell return when the system state checker is enabled (bug 3411207).
 - FIX: Some ARMCMx makefiles refer the file rules.mk in the ARM7 port (bug